The Vest-Agder Bunad

 The valk can be worn without the shawl, with a scarf tied smoothly around the front.
 The vase is richly decorated with applied fabrics, ribbons, and metal ornaments, while the rult is typically made from small-patterned cotton fabric.

 Now, the valk itself has a special history.
-This distinctive headpiece is sewn in many colors and adorned with ribbons in various shades and hand-crafted gold filigree.
+This distinctive headpiece is sewn in many colours and adorned with ribbons in various shades and hand-crafted gold filigree.
 It is said that it should never be made entirely in black, and none of the vases are sewn exactly alike.
 In one of the old vases, an old love letter was reportedly found.
 The valk was traditionally filled with birch bark to give it a stiff shape.
 However, because it is difficult to shape, hessian fabric is now used instead.

 In addition, there is a cap made from silk damask or brocade-like fabric with lace decoration.
-This cap is modeled after a children's cap, and it is rarely used.
+This cap is modelled after a children’s cap, and it is rarely used.
 Some also wear a gathered cap.

 The Bridal Bunad